Hong Kong Leader Suspends Controversial Extradition Bill

 Despite what she said were the government's best efforts to convince the public that the bill is good and necessary, "I have to admit that our explanation and communication work has not been sufficient or effective," she said.

-Lam said the government would try to further improve the bill, but gave no timeline, leading to speculation that it might be quietly scrapped.
+Lam said the government would try to further improve the bill, but gave no deadline, and suggested that the legislature is unlikely to take it up again before year's end.

 Hong Kong and mainland China currently do not have an extradition treaty.
 The bill would allow Hong Kong's government and courts to approve extraditions on a case-by-case basis.